MacGruber (film)

-MacGruber is a 2010 American action comedy film based on the Saturday Night Live sketch of the same name, itself a parody of action-adventure television series MacGyver.
+MacGruber is a 2010 American action comedy film based on the Saturday Night Live sketch of the same name, which itself was a parody of action-adventure television series MacGyver.
 Jorma Taccone of the comedy trio The Lonely Island directed the film, which stars Will Forte in the title role; Kristen Wiig as Vicki St. Elmo, MacGruber's work partner and love interest; Ryan Phillippe as Dixon Piper, a young lieutenant who becomes part of MacGruber's team; Maya Rudolph as Casey, MacGruber's deceased wife; and Val Kilmer as Dieter von Cunth, the villain.

 Originally scheduled for release on April 23, 2010, the film was instead released on May 21, 2010, grossing $9.3 million worldwide against a $10 million budget.
+Initially receiving mixed reviews from critics, it has since been regarded as a cult classic.

 Plot

 In eastern Siberia's Dzhugdzhur Mountains, Dieter Von Cunth and his men take control of a nuclear X-5 warhead.
 In Ecuador, Col. Jim Faith and Lt.
 Dixon Piper are searching for former Green Beret, Navy SEAL and Army Ranger MacGruber.
 Finding him meditating in a chapel, they ask him to retrieve the warhead.
 He refuses.
 That night, MacGruber explodes into a fit of rage, waking from the flashback of Cunth killing his fiancée, Casey Fitzpatrick, at their wedding.
 He accepts the mission.

 After a heated conversation with Faith and Piper at the Pentagon, MacGruber creates a list and travels to the U.S. to form his team to pursue Cunth.
 Recruiting all but his long-time friend Vicki St. Elmo and Brick Hughes.
-MacGruber meets Faith and Piper on the tarmac, while his team is in a van with his homemade C-4 explosives, which explode, killing everyone.
+MacGruber meets Faith and Piper on the tarmac, while his team is in a van with his homemade C-4 explosives, which explode, killing his entire team.
 Faith takes MacGruber off the case.
 MacGruber convinces Piper to form a new team, and Vicki arrives at the Pentagon to join them in taking down Cunth.

 They travel to Cunth's nightclub in Las Vegas.
 A driver in the parking lot is rude to MacGruber and angers him, so he repeats the license plate number KFBR392 obsessively to remember it.
 MacGruber gets on stage and announces who he is, his intentions, and where he will be the next day.

 Their sting operation has Vicki portraying MacGruber.
 Hoss Bender, Cunth's henchman, attacks MacGruber and Piper's van, but MacGruber runs down and kills Bender.
 With Vicki disguised as Bender and Piper disguised as MacGruber, the team attempts to break into a warehouse to stop Cunth from getting the rocket operation passwords.
 MacGruber distracts the guards and Piper kills most of the men, but cannot stop the transfer of the passcodes.
 At Cunth's charity event MacGruber confronts and threatens him and his guards, who throw him out.